pezholio/train-beers/_posts/2016-02-28-free-as-in-beer-not-free-as-in-speech.md

 Where this differs from previous recipe releases, this is the first time (to my knowledge) that a brewery has gone all out and released all of their recipes, and Brewdog deserve a lot of credit for this.
 That said, there's something missing from this release which would have been the icing on the cake.

 In my day job, I work at the [Open Data Institute](http://theodi.org/).
 We're a non-profit set up with government help by Sir Tim Berners-Lee, and our aim is to help people work with data.
-One of our main aims is to help organisations, be they govenrnment or private, to release open data, which is defined as follows:
+One of our main aims is to help organisations, be they government or private, to release open data, which is defined as follows:

 > "Open data and content can be freely used, modified, and shared by anyone for any purpose"